aspirepress/AspireSync/README.md

-# AssetGrabber
+# AspireSync

-AssetGrabber is designed to enumerate and download the plugins and themes stored in the WordPress SVN repository and Content Delivery Network.
+AspireSync is designed to enumerate and download the plugins and themes stored in the WordPress SVN repository and Content Delivery Network.

 ## Features